dujanhung/api-doc-converter/doc.md

 ◧▰delim(',')▱
 ```

-represents an infinite repetitive structure of an abitrary text, a list, or a table.
+represents an infinite repetitive structure of an abitrary text, a MD list, or a MD table.

 <table><thread><tr><td>
 attributes